 CIEE STUDY CENTER

 What People are Saying

-Being able to make life long friends in these short 4 weeks and being able to watch each other develop and grow as a more culturally sensitive person, and Into someone who are able to think globally and leave the "American" way of thinking.Kira, Villanova University, Summer 16
+Being able to make life long friends … and being able to watch each other develop and grow as a more culturally sensitive person, and Into someone who are able to think globally and leave the "American" way of thinking.Kira, Villanova University, Summer 16

 Like what you're seeing so far?request more information